PatrickCoffey/TLRweb/README.md

 # TLRweb

+##DEVELOPMENT CEASED ON GITHUB PAGE WHILE TESTING USING SENSITIVE DATA TO ENSURE THAT THERE IS NO LEAKAGE, THIS VERSION IS NOT UP TO DATE HOWEVER README.md WILL BE UPDATED TO REFLECT CURRENT STATE.

 ## Background
 This is a basic dashboard written in Python Django.
 It must have atleast the same functionality as the current Traffic Light Reports with no increase in difficulty to use.
 Traffic Light Reports are a specific type of Chonic Disease dashboard, they were designed by Dr. Gary Sinclair for the NT DOH.